HKUDS/LightReasoner/README.md

 </p>

 ## 🔥 News

 - [2025/09] Released initial implementation and experiments on Qwen2.5-Math and DeepSeek baselines.

 ## ⚡ TL;DR
-**LightReasoner** is a lightweight and efficient learning framework that turns weaker language models into effective teaching signals for stronger models.
+**LightReasoner** is a lightweight and resource-efficient learning framework that turns weaker language models into effective teaching signals for reinforcing stronger models.

 ## 📄 Abstract